ymyke/cardio/README.md

 # Low Prio Ideas

+- Add a quick "FIGHT!" splash screen before a fight?
+(Maybe after the initial grid has been set up?)
 - Maybe NoLocations can have minor "on the way" events?
 I.e., gain/lose some gems, ...?
 - Hidden locations?
 I.e., locations that are not revealed until you visit them.
 - Randomize player's start cards at the beginning of a run from a set of possible start